bnhf/apcupsd-admin-plus/README.md

 ```

 ## Docker apcupsd-cgi
-The docker image is Debian buster based, with nginx-light and
+The docker image is Debian buster based, with nginx-light as web server, fcgiwrap as cgi server and obviously apcupsd-cgi.

+Apcupsd-cgi is configured for search APC UPS with the host machine IP.
+Nginx is configured for

 To run docker container